Ate329/cloudflare-DDNS-script/README.md

    - Some services may require direct access (set to false for these)

 5. **Backup Management**
-   - Two types of backups are maintained:
+   - Two types of backups are maintained in separate directories:
-     - Update script backups: controlled by `max_update_backups`
+     - Update script backups: in `./backups/`, controlled by `max_update_backups`
-     - DNS record backups: controlled by `max_dns_backups`
+     - DNS record backups: in `./dns_backups/`, controlled by `max_dns_backups`
    - DNS backups are stored in JSON format with timestamps
-   - Each backup includes all DNS records for configured domains
+   - Each DNS backup includes all DNS records for configured domains
    - Backups are automatically cleaned up based on these settings
    - DNS backups can be restored using the `--restore` option
+   - When restoring, you can use either the filename (looks in `dns_backups/`) or full path

 6. **Log Management**
    - Set `log_cleanup_days` to control log retention